 Tuna, for its part, is a source of high-quality protein with almost no fat.

 It contains all essential amino acids required by the body for growth and maintenance of lean muscle tissue.
-And canned tuna can be a good source of heart-healthy omega-3 fatty acids, with 150mg or more per four-ounce serving.
+Canned tuna can be a good source of heart-healthy omega-3 fatty acids, with 150 milligrams or more per four-ounce serving.

 If you're pregnant or nursing, you should limit your consumption of tuna, and if you have a baby or young child, you should limit that child's consumption.